The Digestive Wellness IBS Diet

 The Digestive Wellness Eating Plan

-The first step of our eating plan is to reduce the consumption of fermentable carbohydrates.
+The first step of the eating plan is to reduce the consumption of fermentable carbohydrates.
 Since we know that certain carbohydrates are malabsorbed by a large percentage of people with IBS, and that these carbohydrates feed bacterial overgrowths, it’s no surprise that studies show that removing foods that contain these carbohydrates from the diet will reduce symptoms of IBS.

 Other important goals of the diet are to reduce inflammation, assist the re-population of beneficial bacteria and to help repair the gut wall.
 In the second phase of our treatment plan, we carefully introduce certain medicinal foods, along with prebiotic and fermented foods, to further assist in this process.